All Humans Are Welcome Here!

 Dear PCT Class of 2019

 I’m getting ready to go on a hike of my own, but I wanted to drop you a note to let you know it’s still snowing in the High Sierra.
 My 2017 blog post “Dear PCT Class of 2017” with tips about snow travel and whatnot definitely, definitely applies, since we got more snow (* see footnotes) this year than we did overwinter 2016/2017.
 I spent the winter shoveling, plowing, skiing, and snowshoeing in the Sierra, and I’ll tell you what: nobody who knows anything about avalanches or snow conditions (in brief, they suck) is going back there behind the Crest right now.
-I hope you read my 2017 letter and do all the other research and preparation you can,… continue reading
+I hope you read my 2017 letter and do all the other research and preparation you can, and don’t rush a thing.
+There are a lot of us who are very concerned for your safety.
+Remember that continue reading…

 Colorado River Trip Out

 Sometimes when I tell people my stories I fear they think I’m lying.
 But I don’t need to lie, it’s just chronic bonkers over here.
 Feb 23 I got off the Colorado River after a 20-day float.
 It’s taken a couple days to get home and I still don’t have my feet under me BECAUSE (here’s where it gets good)… On the first night out (incidentally at Lower Jackass beach) I lost my tent, beloved handmade down sleeping bag, Thermarest Neoair, iPhone, wallet, all of my casual clothes, and about $500 more worth of gear to the River in a sudden wind storm.
-I was seconds late to my tent, only to find stakes still in the ground and the… continue reading
+I was seconds late to my tent, only to find stakes still in the ground and the tent floating, pitched perfectly, down the middle of the river.
+It was dark, and the River very dangerous, so I continue reading…

 GSENM